How Does A Pathogen Enter A New Reservoir

 Conclusion

 The ability of pathogens to enter new reservoirs is a critical driver of emerging infectious diseases.
-Understanding the mechanisms that enable this process is essential for developing effective strategies to prevent and control outbreaks.
+In practice, understanding the mechanisms that enable this process is essential for developing effective strategies to prevent and control outbreaks.
 By addressing the ecological, evolutionary, and anthropogenic factors that contribute to spillover events, we can reduce the risk of future pandemics and protect global health security.
 This requires a collaborative effort involving scientists, policymakers, public health professionals, and the public.

 What do you think about the role of international collaboration in preventing future pandemics?
 Are you interested in learning more about specific strategies for reducing the risk of spillover in your local community?